LaunchCodeLiftoffProjects/open-source-starter-pack/README.md

 Open source guide for beginners
 Sup John

-# Fork the Repository
+# fork the repository

-# Clone the Repository
+# flone the repository

-# Creating a new branch
+# creating a new branch

-# Making changes and Commiting
+# making changes and commiting

-# Pushing changes
+# pushing changes

-# Submitting changes for review and submit pull request
+# submitting changes for review and submit pull request

-# What next?
+# what next?